lazd/lazd.github.io/source/posts/Rebuilding an iBook G3 clamshell battery.md

   <figcaption>coconutBattery</figcaption>
 </figure>

-✅ If you see a Full Charge Capacity value of any positive number, your controller board is good and you're ready to rebuild.
+✅ If you see a Full Charge Capacity value of a reasonable positive number, your controller board is good and you're ready to rebuild.

 ❌ If you see negative numbers, wild numbers like 42124 cycles, or a 10000mAh full charge capacity, or an original capacity of a negative number or insanely high number like 33293mAh, [your controller board is bad](https://forums.macrumors.com/threads/rebuilt-a-clamshell-ibook-g3-battery-battery-only-charges-for-12-minutes.2274217/post-32761616) and you should source a different battery to rebuild